sbrockma/std-format/README.md

 # std-format

-std-format is a string formatting function for TS/JS.
+std-format is a string formatting library for TS/JS.

 This is a hobby project.
+I am trying to learn how to create and publish an npm package.

-This is early release, still going through some changes, and has many bugs.
-Hoping to fix them.
+Still going through some changes.
+Has many bugs, hoping to fix them.

 ## Format Specification